florimondmanca/love-asteroids/README.md

 # Asteroids

-Remake of the Asteroid classic retro game with LÖVE (Love2D).
+Remake of the Asteroid classic retro game with Lua and [Love2D](https://love2d.org).

+## Current version

+-

 ## Installation

-1. Make sure you have insalled LÖVE.
+1. Make sure you have installed [Love2D](https://love2d.org).

 2. Clone the repo.